ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 };
 ```

-And then we should update the cleanup step in `do_file` to account for the new
+We then update the cleanup step in `do_file` to account for this new dynamically
-dynamically allocated member by changing the line:
+allocated member by changing the line:

 ```c
     // CLEANUP